eoinkelly/notes/ios-swift-objc/ns-screencasts.md

 // other methods in the class)"
 ```

-# Is ObjC pass by reference or value
+# Is ObjC pass by reference or value?

 * It is a strict superset of C so always passes in a value (even if that value is
   often a pointer)